A note about the Gales Course Philosophy

 Paddling in Current – optional pre-Gales day (additional fee applies)

-This year, we are offering full-day courses on the St. Mary’s River, a large-volume river where we can work on ocean paddling skills, including breaking in and out of eddies, turning on eddy lines, doing ferry crossings, playing in current, and surfing standing waves and holes.
+On Thursday, we offer a full-day course on the St. Mary’s River, a large-volume river where we can work on ocean paddling skills, including breaking in and out of eddies, turning on eddy lines, doing ferry crossings, playing in current, and surfing standing waves and holes.
 This course is fun and great preparation for anyone seeking to move on to paddling on the ocean.

-Grand Island and the Pictured Rocks shoreline are the perfect places to explore paddling among rocks and caves.
-This course will be visually stunning and mentally engaging.
-We’ll work on stroke selection, stroke combinations and the timing required to efficiently maneuver your boat between and around rocks and into and out of caves and the unique safety considerations.
-You are welcome to bring a plastic boat, but it won’t be necessary.
+The Marquette shoreline and off-shore islands are the perfect places to explore paddling among rocks and through slots.
+We’ll work on stroke selection, stroke combinations and the timing required to efficiently maneuver your boat between and around rocks and with attention to safety considerations.
 Our goal is to develop the control that will enable you to paddle in rock gardens without damaging any boat you bring.

 Rough Water Rescues